19 August 2022

 This can be during the calving season, which is from mid-December until mid-March in Ndutu, and as the migration happens all year round, you can also see this amazing spectacle in central and northern Serengeti.

-If you want to see the well-known river crossing, you can visit in mid-July, and you might find that a hot air balloon safari is the best way to see the sheer scale of this activity, but driven and walking tours can be just as exciting.
+If you want to see the well-known river crossing, you can visit in mid-July.
+Also, you might find that a hot air balloon safari is the best way to see the sheer scale of this activity, but driven and walking tours can be just as exciting.

 Conclusion